sparques/fansiterm/README.md

   - Resizable Text
     - Right now, the pre-rendered inconsolata.Regular8x16 and inconsolata.Bold8x16 are used.
     - It's possible to use basicfont.Regular7x13, but you have to give up bold support.
-  - Hardware acceleration.
+  - ~Hardware acceleration~.
 Fansiterm remains aganostic of what it's rendering to and thus can't take advantage of any double-buffers or hardware-cursors _on its own_.
 Backwards compatible PRs to improve hardware support / hardware acceleration are very much welcome.
+    - Okay, I lied a little bit.
+By using the interfaces from github.com/sparques/gfx, like Filler, Scroller, and RegionScroller, we can get "hardware acceleration."
+It's not really hardware acceleration, but when the underlaying device can use more efficient algorithms (for example, sending a specific "Fill" command to the display, or even just manipulating video memory directly) you can get much improved performance.
+Using hte pure-Go software implementation of Scroll and Fill, it took an arbitrary amount of lines over two minutes to render.
+With the Scroller and Fill interfaces supported, that same amount of lines takes slightly more than 2 seconds.
+(And a "real" Terminal emulator takes about 0.03 seconds.
+Fansi don't mean fast.)

 # TODO